PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Convergence tests

-Although not shown here, we have tested that the results from running \textsc{LR-UNIT} with \textsc{2LPTic} initial conditions are consistent with those from \textsc{LR-UNIT} initialised with \textsc{FastPM}.
-In a forthcoming paper, we will study more in detail the impact of using different codes for the initial conditions in simulations with Primordial non-Gaussianities.
+The derived \bp values agree in both resolutions for halos with more than $20$ particles.
+Although not shown here, we have checked that the results from running \textsc{LR-UNIT} with \textsc{2LPTic} \citep{Crocce_2006, Crocce_2012} initial conditions are consistent with those from \textsc{LR-UNIT} initialised with \textsc{FastPM}.
+In a forthcoming paper, we study the impact of using different codes for the initial conditions in simulations with primordial non-Gaussianities.

+Finally, we measure $p$ from the \textsc{LR-UNIT} simulations by fixing $b_1$ to \citet{Tinker_2010} in \autoref{eq:bphi_p}.
+We obtain similar results for $p$ using $b_1$ directly obtained from the simulations.
+Combining all the mass bins with $M_{\rm halo}>20 m_{\rm part}$, we obtain $p=0.959\pm0.014$ for the \textsc{PNG-UNIT} and $p=0.972\pm0.017$ for the \textsc{LR-UNIT}.
+These values are consistent with \autoref{eq:p_result}.